GeoNode/documentation/install/advanced/core/index.rst

 10. Modify /etc/nginx/nginx.conf
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you are not using letsencrypt, you should put tour certificates in the paths suggested below:
+If you are not using letsencrypt, you should put your certificates in the paths suggested below:

 .. code-block:: shell